-Lani has worked as an arts facilitator/director internationally and on the Skyros Programme and as a creative writing facilitator with the Waterford Arts Office, Waterford Healing Arts Trust, and as co founder, programme developer, facilitator and writer in residence on the annual Molly Keane Writers' Retreat in Ardmore.
+Lani has worked as an Arts Facilitator/Director Internationally and on the Skyros Programme and as a Creative Writing Facilitator with Waterford City and County Arts Office, Waterford Healing Arts Trust and on the annual Molly Keane Writers' Retreat in Ardmore.

 Lani O' Hanlon's 'Going to the well' can be read as a reversal of Heaney's well known poem 'A drink of water' (from his collection Field Work) where the water of the well is plentiful and the reader is asked 'Remember the Giver'.
 In 'Going to the well' there is no water, a woman offers the protagonists a cup of money.
 We think, perhaps, of fracking and other pollutants of the water supply, and of the impoverishment of our society by greed.
 Clear fresh language here avoids polemic, and the poem has a controlled pressure of feeling in it.